elite-libs/promise-pool/README.md

 });
 ```

-Then from inside your app (Lambda function, Express app, etc.) you can use the `taskPool` instance to add tasks to the pool.
+Then from inside your app (Lambda function, Express app, etc.), you can use the `taskPool` instance to add tasks to the pool.

 ```typescript
 // Example Lambda function